 What is the difference between TRON and Ethereum?

-Tron and Ethereum are blockchain-based operating systems, while TRON is a cryptocurrency based on blockchain.
+Tron and Ethereum are operating systems based on a blockchain, whereas TRON is a blockchain-based cryptocurrency.
 It is therefore appropriate to refer to it as a blockchain platform.

 Tron is mostly associated with the social media and video-streaming platform it created, while Ethereum invented the blockchain.
 TRON is backed by China and has offices in Shanghai and Singapore.
 The virtual currency was launched in 2017.